A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: The observed -- relation

-Next, we present the dependence of $\aoxone$ and $\aoxtwo$ on $\eddfrac$ in the right panel of Fig.~\ref{fig:alpha_ox1}.
-The widespread presence of the warm corona covering the accretion disk in Mkn~590 \citep{2025Lawther} can significantly modulate the overall shape of the SED, and hence have a strong impact on the newly defined $\aoxone$ parameter.
-In contrast, $\aoxtwo$ is not impacted by the soft excess, as it explores hot coronal emission only.
-The absence of a clear \lq V\rq-shaped trend and the lack of detected break points in the $\aoxone$--$\eddfrac$ relation clearly highlight its diverging behavior compared to standard $\aox$.
-It suggests a tight radiative and possibly structural coupling between the warm corona and the UV-emitting disk.
-On the other hand, $\aoxtwo$ exhibits the expected \lq V\rq-shaped trend similar to that displayed in the left panel.
+Next, we compare the dependence of $\aoxone$, $\aox$ and $\aoxtwo$ on $\eddfrac$ in the right panel of Fig.~\ref{fig:alpha_ox1}.
+The widespread presence of the warm corona covering the accretion disk in Mkn~590 \citep{2025Lawther} can significantly modulate the overall shape of the SED, which is expected to be probed by the newly defined $\aoxone$.
+The absence of a clear \lq V\rq-shaped trend and the lack of detected break points in the $\aoxone$--$\eddfrac$ relation clearly highlight its diverging behavior compared to the standard $\aox$.
+The results suggests a tight radiative and possibly structural coupling between the warm corona and the UV emitting disk as discussed later.
+On the other hand, the $\aoxtwo$ parameter exhibits the expected \lq V\rq-shaped trend similar to that displayed in the left panel.
 This indicates that the 2 and 4 keV fluxes are dominated by the hot coronal power-law component and are not significantly contaminated by the SXE emission.
-Overall, the three observed trends support the presence of distinct emission components within the accretion flow around SMBHs, with the hot and warm corona coupling to the disk in distinct ways.